 For many people, spousal support or alimony may be necessary to help them cover their expenses after a divorce.
 Many individuals may need assistance finding a new place to live, buying new furniture, and establishing the next chapter of their lives.
 Spousal support can be critical to helping people move past their divorce.

-If you think you may be eligible for spousal support, you should consult a lawyer in Johns Creek who can help you determine the support you may be eligible for.
-A detail-oriented family attorney can help make sure you get the full amount you need to be able to move forward with your life.
+If you think you may be eligible for alimony, you should consult a Johns Creek spousal support lawyer who can help you determine the support you may be eligible for.
+A detail-oriented family law attorney can help make sure you get the full amount you need to be able to move forward with your life post-divorce.

 Spousal support is often called alimony in Georgia.
 Alimony is a payment from one person to support another party, while both are living separately.